Aplopio/django_rip/README.md

 ]
 ```
 This makes TweetResource available at /api/v1/tweets/{id}

 ---

 ## Custom data / Custom authorization
-It is easy to get custom data or add custom permission checks to see if the user has access the the data they are requesting.
+It is easy to get custom data or add custom permission checks to a resource.
+Lets see an example below.

 ```python
 from django_rip import fields